 Your fans want to know that you hear them and the slightest acknowledgement will make them feel all warm and fuzzy inside.
 Whether it’s a facebook “like,” a retweet, a video shoutout or a response to a comment they left on one of your posts, even the smallest gesture will have a big impact on your community.

-If you want to see what people are saying about you outside of the places you frequent, check out a social listening tool (we use Mention at Patreon) to keep a pulse on when people mention you across all stretches of the internet.
+If you want to see what people are saying about you outside of the places you frequent, check out a social listening tool like Mention to keep a pulse on when people mention you across all stretches of the internet.
 You can additionally set up alerts for when people are talking about something your fans might be interested in, which is a great way to gather content ideas.

 Have an email list?
 Offer your fans a unique piece of content when they sign up.
 I can guarantee you that they’ll feel more compelled to click that “subscribe” button if there’s an exclusive track off your new album on the other side of it.